Deeper Pro+ review

 Battery life on the Pro+ was more than acceptable for regular use but if you do plan on getting away for a few days or going on a full-on mapping mission then you might consider bringing a portable power bank with you.
 Alternatively, you can charge the Pro+ via your vehicle’s cigarette socket.
 Remember, your mobile device receiving the SONAR data will also need to be adequately charged as well, irrespective of the Pro+.

 Many anglers mistakenly call all SONAR units ‘fish finders’ which, technically, is incorrect.
 Although you can absolutely locate single large fish or shoals of fish using the Pro+, there are limitations to the technology.
 Sometimes weed and other bottom debris may show up as fish.
 As a result, we would advise thinking of the Pro+ as more a tool to help discern depths and bottom contours rather than something to reliably locate fish with.
 Large weedbeds and snags were picked up with good reliability in testing but, again, you may find some errors.
 Incidentally, Deeper’s latest SONAR model, the CHIRP+, has much improved resolution for locating fish and structure.
-We will be reviewing and comparing this to the Pro+ in August 2019.
+Read our full, comparative review of the CHIRP+ here

 Any of you who have done any amount of boat fishing will appreciate how invaluable a SONAR unit is.
 In fact, many wouldn’t even bother to go afloat without this vital aid as fishing becomes very much a ‘chuck it and chance it’ affair.
 Surprisingly, some bank/shore anglers seem to think using any form of SONAR is cheating, which, of course, it simply isn’t!